 When we finished the AZT in the Spring, there were two notable areas we had to skip due to snow/weather: Passages 39/40 on the North Rim and Passage 1 in the Huachucas.
-A spring storm dumped three feed on top the day were scheduled to begin which resulted in a day’s delay.
+A spring storm dumped three feet on top the day were scheduled to begin which resulted in a day’s delay.
 But even with the storm passed, the route was pure posthole along an unmarked ridge.
 We took the MTB alternate down the forest road over to Parker Canyon Lake.
 At the time, Janna and I promised we would come back over Labor Day Weekend in the fall to complete this section.

 And so we found ourselves back at Montezuma’s Pass.
 After parking the car down a rutted dirt road next to Parker Canyon Lake, we got picked up for a local guy who drops hikers as a shuttle.
 We drove up the backside of the range, shocking us at how fast we covered in 45 minutes what had taken two days in the Spring.
 Up on the pass, the temperatures were rising already at 8 am.
 We waved him goodbye and started up Crest Trail.